s-a/iron-node/docs/FEATURES.md

 ### :no_entry: Limitations
 Native modules need a recompilation against the current electron version.
 Please read ["How to use native modules?"](/docs/NATIVE-MODULES.md).
-As part of design ironNode does not support remote debugging, debugging of multiple processes (e.g. cluster).
+As part of design ironNode does not support remote debugging, debugging of many processes (such as cluster).